wpeka/gdpr-cookie-consent/README.md

 &#9745; Geo-coding to detect visitor's location & optionally show/hide the cookie notice bar.

 &#9745; Fully customisable to match your website's design.

+&#9745; Ready to use, pre-designed templates for cookie consent notice.

 &#9745; Language support and translations for - French, Dutch, Czech, Spanish, Slovenian, Icelandic, Bulgaria, Deutsch, Danish, Croatian.